Our working method

 • Email address

-• Copy of ID (social security number and passport photo may be obscured)
+• Copy of ID (BSN number and photo may be concealed)

-• Family composition: living alone, cohabiting, with or without children
+• Household composition: living alone, with a partner, with or without children

 • Total monthly net income